ASGCOPS/dicos_document/docs/source/slurm_job_submission.rst

    ssinfo me

-* Show news of QDR4 cluster
+* Show news of slurm and DiCOS

 .. code-block:: bash